-Deduction Enter the amount of domestic production activities deduction (also called "section 199 deduction") included in federal taxable income.
-For taxable years beginning on or after January 1, 2009, Wisconsin does not allow the federal domestic production activities deduction. - Line 5.
+Deduction Enter the amount of domestic production activities deduction (also called "section 199 deduction") included in federal taxable income. - Line 5.
 Expenses Related to Nontaxable Income Enter expenses included in federal taxable income that are directly or indirectly related to nontaxable income.
 Refer to the specific instructions for Schedule W, line 6, for an explanation of "nontaxable income."
 Examples of expenses related to nontaxable income include taxes, interest, and administrative fees related to the production of nontaxable income.